-Our curriculum is designed around a number of themes which encompass the key skills we wish to develop in our pupils; these are called 'drivers' as they drive the planning and implementation of our curriculum so that the children's success is at the heart of all that we do.
-As a school, we have identified four key areas that will act as the drivers for our curriculum.
+Our curriculum is designed around a number of themes which encompass the key skills we wish to develop in our pupils; these are called 'drivers', as they drive the intent, the planning and the implementation of our curriculum.
+The children's success is at the heart of all that we do.
+As a school, we have identified four key areas that will act as the drivers for our curriculum, along with our values.